 Like, when will this all end?
-Is there a drug out there that can help fight the symptoms?
+Are some vaccines better than others?
 Is it dangerous to use public toilets now?

 There’s no such thing as a stupid question.
-We don’t all have as many degrees as Chris Whitty CB FRCP FFPH FMedSci — the UK’s acronym-happy chief medical officer — and we all want answers.
+We don’t all have as many degrees as Chris Whitty — the UK’s acronym-happy chief medical officer — and we all want answers.
 But with so much information flowing, it might sometimes feel embarrassing to ask a question it feels like everyone but you knows the answer to.

-From ways to prevent yourself catching the virus, to how the world is making moves to eliminate it, here’s the latest on what the science has to say on the questions you asked.
+From ways to prevent yourself catching the virus, to how the world is making moves to eliminate it, here’s the latest on what the science has to say on the questions we're all asking.

 1. Should I wash my shopping with soap and water?

 Although the virus can reportedly survive for up to 24 hours on cardboard and 72 hours on plastics, according to the New England Journal of Medicine, the risk of infection from virus particles on those surfaces decreases over time.

-That’s why the US Centers for Disease Control (CDC) has advised that shoppers do not need to disinfect their food packaging.
+That’s why the US Centers for Disease Control (CDC) has advised that shoppers do not need to clean and disinfect their food packaging.
 Instead, it recommends washing your hands after handling products you suspect have been touched by others.

 "There is currently no confirmed case of COVID-19 transmitted through food or food packaging,” said the World Health Organization (WHO).

 Did you know COVID-19 can live on cardboard for 24 hours?
 The lifespan of COVID-19 depends on the surface it’s on.
 Here are some common surfaces and the lifespan for each. pic.twitter.com/7qJ5xqClyJ— University Health System (@UnivHealthSys) March 23, 2020